nazariyg/Phred/README.md

 Any library, API, or any other third-party component is backward-compatible with Phred as long as it is installed via Composer, which is de facto standard package manager for PHP.
 Even Facebook is recommending Composer for installing its [Facebook SDK](https://developers.facebook.com/docs/php/gettingstarted/).

 From the perspective of any third-party component, every OOP string is just a regular PHP string without any memory overhead or use restrictions.
 A PHP's native array becomes an OOP array when a third-party component in any way outputs a PHP array with sequential keys (0, 1, 2, ...) or, if the array's keys are non-sequential, it arrives as an OOP map, just like you would expect.
-And when you pass an OOP array or an OOP map to a third-party component, the PHP library or API receive it as a plain PHP array in all cases, just like the third-party components would expect.
+And when you pass an OOP array or an OOP map to a third-party component, the PHP library or API receives it as a plain PHP array in all cases, just like the third-party component would expect.

 The Phred's backward compatibility does not only cover regular parameters in methods and functions belonging to third-party components, but also return values and values being output by means of parameters that are declared by reference in the classes of third-party components.
 Furthermore, the backward compatibility comes into play even when you get or set a public property of an object of a class that was brought in by a third-party component, whether or not the class is using `__get` or `__set` "magic" methods for property access.